Pieter De Crem

 Pieter Frans Norbert Jozef Raymond De Crem ([ˈpitər də ˈkrɛm]; born 22 July 1962) is a Belgian politician and member of Christian Democratic and Flemish (CD&V).
 He has been a Member of the Belgian Chamber of Representatives since 1995.
 He headed the CD&V fraction in the Chamber of Representatives from 2003 to 2007.
-Since 1995, he has been the mayor of Aalter in East Flanders.
+From 1995 to 2025, he was the mayor of Aalter in East Flanders.
+In September 2025, Pieter De Crem was forced to resign following a finding that the city systematically discriminated against foreigners and people with migration background trying to settle in Aalster.

 De Crem became the Belgian minister of defense on 21 December 2007.
 On 5 March 2013, he was also appointed First Deputy Prime Minister in the Belgian federal government.
 From 11 October 2014 to 9 December 2018, he served as Secretary of State for Foreign Trade in the Michel I Government.
 He was subsequently appointed Minister for Security and the Interior under the Michel II Government.

 Education

 De Crem holds a Master of Romance Philology from Katholieke Universiteit Leuven (Catholic University of Leuven) and a Master of European and international Law from Vrije Universiteit Brussel (Free University of Brussels).
 De Crem attended the six-week Harvard Business School Advanced Management Program.